chubi-x/Sort-it-Image-Classifier/README.md

 1. clone the repo

-2. Download the model from the releases link
+2. Download the model from the releases link and save it in the same directory as the sortit python file

-3. make sure you have the streamlit python library installed
+3. make sure you have the following libraries installed:
+    * streamlit
+    * tensorflow
+    * Pillow
+    * openCV
+    * Numpy

 4. In your python cli or virtual environment run "streamlit run sortit.py"